azlau/philips-gradunwarp-matlab/README.md

 ## Notes:

 The gradient spherical harmonic coefficients are taken from the Philips file `methpdf/src/mpghw_gr.res`.
 An example is shown for the MR-Linac gradient called `GCT_WA_MRL`.
 For a different scanner, find the appropriate gradient set and update the parameters in `src/config/gradient_config.m`.
-Alternatively, the coefficients can be extracted from the .sin header file.
+Alternatively, the coefficients can be extracted from the header of the raw data file.